-To help you use the software, Focusrite Control provides a set of tool tips; when you hover the cursor over any of the controls, a description of what the control does appears in the status bar at the bottom of the window.
+To help you use the software effectively, Focusrite Control provides a comprehensive set of tool tips; when you hover the cursor over any of the controls, a description of what the control does appears in the status bar at the bottom of the window.

 Click File > Presets > Empty.
-Other Presets are available which load up pre-configured mixer settings - these are often useful starting points for the task you're performing.
+There are other Presets available which load up pre-configured mixer configurations - these are often useful starting points for the task you're performing.
 But Empty loads a "blank" template, with no input channels visible.

 Focusrite Control only has two pages - Input Settings and Output Routing.
 These are selected by the tabs at the top of the window.
-The Device Settings pane opens when you click the "cog" icon at the top of the window - this is covered later in the manual.
+There is also a Device Settings pane which opens when you click the "cog" icon 🗱 at the top of the window - this is covered later in the manual.